Error Messages¶

 Fix: Add a view name: CREATE SEMANTIC VIEW my_view AS ...

-Cause: The statement has a view name but is missing the AS keyword before the body clauses.
+Cause: The statement has a view name but is missing the AS keyword or FROM YAML keywords before the body.

 Missing TABLES clause¶